NinjaCheetah/swift-cross-ui/README.md

 swift run GreetingGeneratorExample
 swift run FileViewerExample
 swift run NavigationExample
+swift run SpitExample
+swift run StressTestExample
+swift run SpreadsheetExample
+swift run ControlsExample
 ```

 All examples use the `GtkBackend` but can easily be updated to test out other backends.
+You can read more about each example [here](https://stackotter.github.io/swift-cross-ui/documentation/swiftcrossui/examples).

 ## Documentation